Grigoriy Dovzhenko

-Grigoriy Avksentiyevich Dovzhenko (22 April 1899 – 21 April 1980) was a Ukrainian muralist, Honoured Artist of USSR, member of the Union of Artists of Ukraine.
+Grigoriy Avksentiyevich Dovzhenko (22 April 1899 – 21 April 1980) was a Soviet Ukrainian muralist, Honoured Artist of USSR, member of the Union of Artists of Ukraine.

 Biography

 Grigoriy Avksentiyevich Dovzhenko was born on 22 April (10 April old style) 1899, in Poltavka village (now Bashtanka, Mykolaiv Oblast, Ukraine).
 In 1907 – 1913 he studied in Poltava local school (2 classes).
-In 1913 his family moved to Gvozdievka village in Siberia.
-In 1916 Grigoriy Dovzhenko moved to Omsk, where he was working as a porter.
+In 1913, his family moved to Gvozdievka village in Siberia.
+In 1916, Grigoriy Dovzhenko moved to Omsk, where he was working as a porter.
 At the same time he passed exams without attending the higher school.
 In 1917 Dovzhenko began studying at the Red Arts of Siberia.
-At the same time he was working as a postman and a warden at Akmolinsk veterinary department.
+At the same time, he was working as a postman and a warden at Akmolinsk veterinary department.